Community sector rallies to abolish offences of public drunkenness

-Roxanne Moore, Change the Record co-chair, told Pro Bono News implementing the recommendations of the royal commission could have saved the life of Day and many others.
+Roxanne Moore, Change the Record principal advisor, told Pro Bono News implementing the recommendations of the royal commission could have saved the life of Day and many others.

 “Over 400 Aboriginal and Torres Strait Islander people have died in custody so far, and 28 years later, Premier Andrews needs to abolish the offence of public drunkenness now before any more lives are lost,” Moore said.

 Trevor Pearce, CEO of VACCHO, said as long public drunkenness remained an offence in Victoria, the lives of Aboriginal and Torres Strait Islander people were at risk.

 “Our people must be safe, especially culturally safe.
 When we are not, this is the worst outcome, people die,” Pearce said.

 “Drunkenness is a public health issue, not a criminal one.”

 Moore said the groups would now wait for a response from Andrews, and would continue to call for change.